 Traditionally most outdoor brands made women’s hiking clothes up to size 10 or 12.
 In the last decade or so, sizes 14 or 16 have become more common.
-But unfortunately, it’s still a bit of a challenge to find women’s plus size hiking clothes.
+But unfortunately, it’s still a challenge to find women’s plus size hiking clothes.

-As a plus size hiker myself, it’s sometimes a struggle to find things that fit me.
+I’m a plus size hiker and it’s a struggle to find things that fit me.
 In this article, I’ll give you the low down on where to find women’s plus size hiking clothes in sizes up to size 22 and 3X.
 It includes a list of the best plus size hiking clothing brands and tips on where to buy them.

 Hey there: Some of the brands mentioned in this article sent me clothing to try.
 You will find only my honest opinion below.
 As well, some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
 Thanks for your support. -Taryn